Ahaaaaan/MilitiaFireFire/README.md

 # Developer Documentation

-*A comprehensive technical guide for developers working on PyTanks*
+*A comprehensive technical guide for developers working on Codewars engine*

 ---